64pixeldreams/nimbus-content-optimizer/docs/EXAMPLES.md

 ## 🎯 **Overview**

 This document provides real-world examples of how to use NimbusAI for different types of websites and content optimization scenarios.
-Each example includes complete configuration files and expected results.
+Each example includes complete configuration files, content dimensions setup, and expected results.

 ## 🏪 **E-commerce Product Pages**

-### **Scenario: Watch Repair Service**
+### **Scenario: Watch Repair Service with Content Dimensions**
-**Goal:** Extract product information, pricing, and call-to-action elements for AI optimization
+**Goal:** Extract product information, pricing, call-to-action elements AND business dimensions for AI optimization

 #### **Configuration**
 ```json